Haywhyoh/Homie/backend/apps/auth-service/README.md

 # Authentication Service

-The Authentication Service handles user registration, login, token management, and security for the Homie application.
+The Authentication Service handles user registration, login, token management, and security for the HoodMe application.

 ## Features